jradmorrison/logo-maker/README.md

 ## Usage

-To use this application, first navigate to the root directory in your terimanl then run "node index.js".
-Follow the prompts, once finished a new SVG file will be located in the examples folder titled with whatever text you inputed and the shape you chose.
+To use this application, first, navigate to the root directory in your terminal then run "node index.js".
+Follow the prompts, once finished a new SVG file will be located in the examples folder titled with whatever text you inputted and the shape you chose.

 You can watch a demo of my application being used here => https://drive.google.com/file/d/1mOhv0fnDbUotjYKgbBOVbWvZT4O0TxXG/view